 HOST_NAME_SUFFIX

+Format <string></string>

+Default

-Specifies a hostname suffix.
-When qsub submits a job, it also submits the username of the submitter and the name of the host from which the user submitted the job.
+Description Specifies a hostname suffix.
+When qsub submits a job, it also submits the username of the sub- mitter and the name of the host from which the user submitted the job.
 TORQUE appends the value of HOST_NAME_SUFFIX to the hostname.
 This is useful for multi-homed systems that may have more than one name for a host.

+Example (HOST_NAME_SUFFIX -ib) When a job is submitted, the -ib suffix is appended to the host name.

 QSUBHOST

 Format <hostname></hostname>

-Default None
+Default

 Description The hostname given as the argument of this option will be used as the PBS_O_HOST variable for job submissions.
 By default, PBS_O_HOST is the hostname of the submission host.
 This option allows administrators to override the default hostname and substitute a new name.

+Example QSUBHOST host1 The default hostname associated with a job is host1.

 QSUBSENDUID

 Format N/A

-Default None
+Default

 Description Integer for job's PBS_OUID variable.
 Specifying the parameter name anywhere in the config file enables the feature.
 Removing the parameter name disables the feature.

+Example QSUBSENDUID TORQUE assigns a unique ID to a job when it is submitted by qsub.

 QSUBSLEEP

 Format <int></int>

 Default 0

-Description Specifies time to sleep when running qsub command.
+Description Specifies time, in seconds, to sleep between a user's submitting and TORQUE's starting a qsub com- mand.
 Used to prevent users from overwhelming the scheduler.

+Example QSUBSLEEP 2 When a job is submitted with qsub, it will sleep for 2 seconds.

 RERUNNABLEBYDEFAULT

+Format <boolean></boolean>

-Format <boolean></boolean> Default TRUE
+Default TRUE

-RERUNNABLEBYDEFAULT

-Specifies if a job is re-runnable by default.
-Setting this to false causes the re-runnable attribute value to be false unless the users specifies otherwise with the $\underline{\text{qsub}}$ -r option.
+Description Specifies if a job is re-runnable by default.
+Setting this to false causes the re-runnable attribute value to be false unless the users specifies otherwise with the qsub $-r$ option.
 (New in TORQUE 2.4.)

+Example RERUNNABLEBYDEFAULT FALSE By default, qsub jobs cannot be rerun.